Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Evaluation

 First, this method uses the notion of \emph{bidirectional entropy} which incorporates both the entropy of source and destination traffic flows.
 Our assumption regarding the bidirectional entropy is the following: When there is a DoS attack, the entropy calculated on the destination IPs and on the source IPs decreases.
 Second, it maintains both short-term and long-term entropies.
 Short-term entropy is the entropy of recent windows, meanwhile long-term entropy is the entropy of windows that are further in the past.

 Third, this general method maintains dynamic thresholds and accommodates different decision strategies (decision logic).
 There are many possibilities for dynamic thresholds.
-For instance,

-where $t$ is the current time and $k$ is some positive integer.
+For instance, $threshold_t = \sum_{j = t-k}^{t-1} threshold_j/k $ where $t$ is the current time and $k$ is some positive integer.
 Here, the threshold is the moving average of the last $k$ thresholds.
-We use all past thresholds, so we take $k = \infty$ in the simulations.
+We use all past values of the threshold in the simulations.

 A decision strategy is needed to decide when to signal an attack.
 It is used to raise an attack alert or not.
 A decision strategy is defined as a Boolean-valued function whose input is a vector of entropies and thresholds.
 As an example,